Category Archives: T

 Uncle Glass is a very funny, joyous man.
 He is fast to smile, crack a joke, pull your leg, and smile again.
 He is not “well educated” but is very smart, and it would be mistake to underestimate him.
 He has a bad leg.
 I do not remember how his leg was hurt, his calf broken, but it was when he was a young man, maybe in his teens.
 He was put into a cart and taken to the doctors.
 The doctor said that his leg below the break would need to be amputated.
 The monks from the local Buddhist temple said that they could heal the leg.
 They took care of him, bathed him, changed his clothes, and fed him.
 I was told how long this healing took, but I remember only that it was most of a year.
 Lung Gaeow (Uncle Glass) can walk, but for most of his life he found a bicycle a better mode of travel at least for distances more than about 20 meters.

-Until he retired, Uncle Glass lived in a shack.
-It had a tin roof and short posts, and a wood floor.
+Until he retired, Uncle Glass lived in what in the US we might call “a shack”.
+It had a tin roof over the old one made of leaves or grass and short posts, and a wood floor.
 The walls did not protect from the wind much.
 His first wife got ill and he cared for her until she died.
 He remarried someone that he knew from school.
 I think he was in his fifties when this took place.
 She developed diabetes and became bed ridden.
 He cared for her until she died.
 His third wife he married only so that the village would not talk.
 She was already in bad shape and he could not care for her without there being gossip unless they were married.
 She was still alive in 2008 if my memory is correct.
 The world could use more people like him.
+He is a mensch, a great human.

 Lung Gaeow appears in my Thai Pottery Video in the height contest( https://www.youtube.com/watch?v=zi_t0y5jFxM&t=409s 02:57 ).
 After I returned to the US I was asked to write for grants to bring Thai potters to The National Council on Education for the Ceramic Arts Conference in 1991 in Tempe Arizona.
 Suwanee was to deal with all the arrangements in Thailand.
 I first asked for Uncle Good.
 I thought that he was nice, and had a love for making pots.
 He had a nice way with the traditional forms.
 He decided that he could not come because he was afraid that we would not have rice in the US and he could not eat bread.
 The word “eat” in Thai is really “eat rice”.
 The bread they sold in his part of Thailand was used as a desert dish, sort of like ultra-sweet Wonder®-type bread.
 The second person on our list had no birth certificate so they could not get a passport.
 Suwanee asked around.
 Finally two men agreed to come, “Craftsman Shotglass” (Chang Jork), and “Uncle Glass” (Lung Gaeow).

 Lung Gaeow and Chang Jork (now deceseased) had a problem with alcohol.
 They were not anyone’s first choice but they were brave enough to come.
+Had I known more Glass would have been first on the list.
 My sole job at the conference was to take care of the 5 Thais, Suwanee (who could take care of herself) her sister (who stuck close to Suwanee), Mae (mom), and Chang Jork and Lung Gaeow.
 My Thai was rotten back then, but things worked out.
 So the morning after they arrived I went to see them.
 Gaeow says, “Louis, great to see you!”
 We are talking,,, how was the flight etc. “Louis, the flight was very nice but the airplane was cold, they brought us blankets.”
 “And you know Louis, they do have alcohol on the plane, I was worried.
 But it is so expensive and bottles are so little.
 Is it that expensive everywhere in America?”.
 I said, “no” .”You know Louis, we have alcoholism.
 Could you take us to buy some?”

 He said, “Which type should be buy?”
 We finally settled on cheap beer.
 I picked up a six pack.
 They picked up two each.
 I showed them how to pay for it and we took it back to the apartment.